 IAFF 3180WSpecial Topics in Security Policy (Security Policy and Qualitative Analysis)

-IAFF 3190Special Topics in International Affairs (Congress & National Security Enterprise)
+IAFF 3190Special Topics in International Affairs (Congress and National Security Enterprise)

 IAFF 3190Special Topics in International Affairs (Populist Authoritarianism)